semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `--repo-url` command line option allows you to manually specify the URL of a repository in case `sem init` cannot determine it.

+#### --github-integration

+The `--github-integration` command line option allows you to manually specify the GitHub integration type for the project.
+It supports two values:

+- `github_token`: Creates the project using the OAuth integration.
+This is the default one.
+- `github_app`: Creates the project using the GitHub App integration.

 #### sem init example